CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/05Applicationlifecyclemanagement.md

    ![](images/L05/diad5l29u.png)

-1. Click to open the branch that was created by the workflow action named Prioritz-XXXXXXX.
+1. Click to open the branch that was created by the workflow action named Prioritz-XXXXXXXX-XXXX.

    ![](images/L05/changesbranchu.png)

-1. On the Prioritz-XXXXXXX. branch, you should be able to see the solution folder.
+1. On the Prioritz-XXXXXXXX-XXXX branch, you should be able to see the solution folder.

    ![](images/L05/diad5l30u.png)